BearlyBelievable/web-zulip-application-form/README.md

   check runs `manage.py shell` from that deployment directly.
 - A bot in Zulip (Personal settings > Bots), added to whatever channel should receive applications.
-- A transactional email service provider, only needed if a technical failure needs to notify the contact address (the app reads SMTP host and port defaults from `/etc/zulip/settings.py`).
+- A transactional email service provider for sending technical failure notices (the app reads SMTP host and port defaults from `/etc/zulip/settings.py`).
-- (Optional) A Pelican site checkout on the same server, if you want the bundled application form template installed automatically.
+- (Optional) A Pelican site checkout on the same server, if you want to use the bundled application form template.
 - (Optional) A Cloudflare account and Turnstile key for spam protection.